2 dimensions of human nature = Vertical: level of activity

 The C (Conscientiousness) style is thoughtful and questioning.
 This describes people who are analytical, reserved, and precise.

 Although the DiSC dimensions form four distinct styles, it is probably more useful to think of the DiSC circle in continuous terms.
-Consider that each of the four styles blend into their neighboring styles much the same way that colors blend into one another on the color wheel.
+Consider that each of the four styles blends into their neighboring styles much the same way that colors blend into one another on the color wheel.
 Red and yellow are distinct colors, but they both blend to form a new color, orange.

 In the same way, the D and i styles are distinct, but the space between them on the circle represents an equally distinct set of traits.
 For instance, people with a Di style are more likely than people with the D style to describe themselves as daring and convincing.